 Examples of Gibberish: Words and Sentences

 Gibberish Is Nonsensical

 When you speak or say words, the words are supposed to have meaning.
 Gibberish, however, sounds like words or speech but really has no meaning at all.
 Gibberish can take the form of a single nonsensical word or a group of nonsensical words.
 While the words themselves have no definition, the context around them gives them meaning.
 Gibberish words can be exclamations or stand-ins for real words.

-Here are some examples of words that sound like speech but that are really gibberish nonsense with no meaning:
+These examples of words that sound like normal speech are really gibberish.

 The poem "Jabberwocky" in Lewis Carroll's Through the Looking Glass is perhaps the most famous example of gibberish.
 Lewis Carroll, whose real name was actually Charles Lutwidge Dodgson, was famed for his love of nonsensical language and inventing new words.
 Here is an extract from the poem:

 Beware the Jabberwock, my son!